Mahershala Ali as Cornell “Cottonmouth” Stokes, mob boss and nightclub owner

 Cornell’s single-breasted suit jacket has slim notch lapels that roll to two black buttons that match the “kissing” four buttons on each cuff.
 The jacket has double vents, straight flapped hip pockets, and a welted breast pocket where he wears a purple silk pocket square folded neatly and just barely visible over the top of the pocket.

 Cornell Stokes owns a few sharp three-piece suits, but he also utilizes an odd waistcoat (vest) to add an extra layer to his two-piece suit.
 In this context, “odd” refers only to the fact that the vest is non-matching; a plain black waistcoat like Cornell’s is as far from the other definition of “odd” as it gets!

 An odd vest is an easy and stylish way to diversify a wardrobe.
 (One rule of caution when wearing an odd vest with a two-piece suit: be sure that the waistcoat contrasts enough with the suit that people won’t think you’re trying to make it look like a three-piece suit!)

-Cornell wears a black twill vest with five black buttons, correctly leaving the bottom button undone over the notched bottom.
+Cornell wears a black waistcoat made from a twill blend of polyester, viscose, and elastane with five black buttons, correctly leaving the bottom button undone over the notched bottom.
 The vest has three welted pockets: one on the left breast and two lower pockets.
-The shiny black back lining slightly tapers toward the bottom and has an adjustable fabric strap across the lower back.
+The shiny dark emerald green printed back lining slightly tapers toward the bottom and has an adjustable fabric strap across the lower back.

 Cornell’s flat front suit trousers have a low rise that contrasts against the better-fitting jacket, though this lower rise trouser is consistent with trendy men’s fashion of the mid-2010s.